-Consistently Low Performing Student Groups (Differentiated Assistance) - Performance Gap Focus Goals:
+Differentiated Assistance - Performance Gap Focus Goals:

 Goal 4 - Students with Disabilities: Throughout the 2022-2023 school year, the district has continued the Differentiated Assistance work from the previous school year to further refine the support and resources necessary to implement actions and establish systems within the district the address Student with Disabilities who have been identified as a persistently low performing student group.
+This work has been in concert with the San Joaquin County Office of Education as a partner.
 The work also continued efforts between district departments, the district's SELPA representative, and CAC officers ensuring collaborative discussions leading to strategic identification and development of systems focusing on areas of need: ELA and Math, Chronic Absenteeism, and Graduation.

 Goal 5 - African American/Black Students: The district's Educational Services Department and LCAP team met with the African American/Black PAC (AABPAC) leadership to engage in conversations pertaining to the instructional barriers directly affecting African American/Black students.
 The LCAP team has held strategic team meetings (May 25, 2023 and May 26, 2023) with educational partners from the African/Black PAC, Parent Advisory Committee (PAC), Community Advisory Committee (CAC), and other interested parent and community members to obtain feedback and support in the drafting of an additional goal.
+It is mutually understood; additional working sessions are needed in drafting goal 5 and these collaborations will not cease at the approval of an LCAP.

 Goal 6 - Foster Youth and Homeless Students: The district's Centralized Enrollment and Families in Transition has been reviewing data and needs through their on-going Foster Youth and Homeless meetings.
-These meetings included community partners and district department staff who discussed the needs of students, resources available and review of data.
+These meetings included community partners, San Joaquin County Office of Education representatives, and district department staff who discussed the needs of students, resources available and review of data.
 Department staff provided a summary of actions to be included in goal 6 to close the barriers foster youth and homeless students experience.